 Percy Paley.
 Died 1 Jul 1916.
 Private.
 York and Lancaster Regiment.
 13th (Service) (1st Barnsley) Battalion.
 Killed in action.

 Arthur Palfreeman.
 Born 1895.
 Died 5 June 1917.
 Brick kiln labourer.
 Private.
 Northumberland Fusiliers.
 26th Battalion (Tyneside Irish).
 Killed in action.
+Names on the Arras Memorial.

 James Parkinson.
 Miner.
 Born 1877.
 Died 27 Sep 1916.
 Prince of Wales’s Own (West Yorkshire Regiment) 9th Battalion.